wielgosz-info/carla-rl/README.md

 ```

 We could handle the `carlaviz:8080` port forwarding similarly, but VS Code can do it for us with a click of a button, so there's no need.

+**Important note: if you need to restart the carlaviz container, kill the forwarding first, then restart carlaviz and wait for it to be running, and only then start forwarding again.
+Otherwise you will get stuck with "Launch the backend and refresh" message in the browser.**